 - A certified translation of any document that is not in English;

-- Any document in a language other than English must be accompanied by an English translation that the translator has certified as complete and correct,
+- Any document in a language other than English must be accompanied by an English translation that the translator has certified is complete and correct.

-- The translator must certify that he or she is competent to translate the language used in the document into English.
+- The translator must certify that they are competent to translate the language used in the document into English.

 You have the right to bring an attorney or representative to your interview at no cost to the U.S. government.
 You and your attorney/representative must submit Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative to USCIS, in order for your attorney/representative to accompany you to your asylum interview.